Visiting a Patient

 Inpatient Units

-• Visiting hours are noon - 7:00 pm.
-Visitors should arrive no later than 6:45 pm.
+• Visitors should arrive no later than 7:45 pm.

-• Patients having surgery may have up to two escorts accompany them on the day of surgery.
+• Patients having surgery may have one or two escorts accompany them on the day of surgery.

 • If you're admitted after surgery, regular hospital visiting guidance applies.